The Ultimate MOT Guide

 How your MOT affects car tax and insurance

 A valid MOT pass certificate isn’t just required to legally drive your car on the public highways.
 It’s also a requirement for other services, including your car tax and insurance.
-Which means forgetting your MOT can have a knock on effect on everything else.
+This means forgetting your MOT can have a knock on effect on everything else.

 Do you need an MOT to tax your car?